Skip to main content Skip to accessibility

 The specific roles in the assisted dying process are:

 • Care Navigator.
-A non-clinical staff who will support the person requesting an assisted death, as well as providing support and information to the general public and health and care staff
+Non-clinical staff who will support the person requesting an assisted death, as well as providing support and information to the general public and health and care staff

 • Coordinating Doctor.
-A the doctor who undertakes the first assessment of the person who has requested an assisted death and coordinates the assessment process.
-They make the decision to either approve the request, prior to confirmation by Tribunal for Route 2 requests, or decline the request.
+A doctor who undertakes the first assessment of the person who has requested an assisted death and coordinates the assessment process.
+They make the decision to either approve the request or decline the request

 • Pharmacy professionals.
 Pharmacists and pharmacy technicians who will prepare and dispense the substance used in assisted dying

 • Administering Practitioner.
-The doctor or registered nurse who will directly administer the substance used in assisted dying or support the person to self-administer the substance
+A doctor or registered nurse who will directly administer the substance used in assisted dying or support the person to self-administer the substance

 Right to refuse to participate in assisted dying